subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/04.peeros-advanced-install/docs.md

 #### Before you start

-❗Don’t forget to set aside extra disk, partition, or volume.
+!
+Don’t forget to set aside extra disk, partition, or volume.

 * Extra disk, partition, or volume
 Whether you plan to install Subutai in a virtual machine or a fresh server, it is mandatory to have a separate disk, partition, or logical volume.
 It will serve as storage for your resource host.
 Refer to the hardware requirements and the rest of this section before initiating your installation.